Study Innovation and Entrepreneurship with one of the top business schools in the world.

 Workshop on Theory of Change for Social Entrepreneurs

-Weekly corporate visits will enhance the academic experience, and provide exposure to a range of Chicago-area businesses and the insights of Chicago Booth alumni.
+Weekly virtual corporate presentations will enhance the academic experience, and provide exposure to a range of Chicago-area businesses and the insights of Chicago Booth alumni.
 Chicago Booth alumni are employed at many top Chicago companies, including:

 Included in Fee